sympodius/haiverin.scot/content/tech/thousand-year-org-vampire/index.md

 The last thing we do is send a message to the user about which prompt is next.
 Because this is the last thing evaluated in the code block, this will also form the results block for us to look at again whenever we need to.

 If you followed all that, well done!
-That is probably the most complicated bit of logic that we'll be doing in the whole file.
+That is probably the most complicated bit of logic in the whole file.
 The rest is just coding up the variable-setting code blocks (which are all quite straightforward).
 Let's take a look at *get-lowest-prompt* to start off with (and let's put that in the *Worker Functions* section):

 ```emacs-lisp {linenos=inline style=dracula}
 #+name: get-lowest-prompt